-Program Readmission: All students who wish to return to the Practical Nursing Program must contact the Program Head in writing.
+Program Readmission: All Students who wish to return to the Practical Nursing Program must contact the Program Head in writing.

 Students who withdraw or make less than a "C" in a PNE course during the first year must apply for readmission within two years.
-Students wishing to be readmitted to fall semester must apply by February 15 of the preceding spring semester.
-Students wishing to be readmitted to the spring semester must apply by October 1 of the preceding fall semester.
-Students must have a GPA of 2.0 or better and must have all developmental requirements completed.
-Readmission is contingent on availability of class slots.
+Students wishing to be readmitted must reapply by the deadline established by the Program Head.

+Students must have a GPA of 2.0 or better and must have completed all developmental requirements.
+Readmission is contingent upon availability of class slots.

-Students who withdraw or make a grade less than "C" in PNE courses during the third, fourth, of fifth semester (second year) must reenter the program and retake the affected course or courses the next time the courses are offered.
-Before readmission to the second year, students must have a WCC GPA of 2.0 or better, complete all developmental courses, update clinical eligibility forms, have current Healthcare Provider CPR cards, complete criminal background and drug screens, and make 88% or better on drug dosage and calculation exam.
-Faculty may create an individual developmental plan with additional requirements.
-Readmission to second year will be contingent upon available clinical slots.
-Students must reapply by February 15 for summer for fall semester and October 1 for spring semester.
-Any student eligible for readmission and has been out of the program for more than three years, must repeat all PN courses.
+Students who withdraw or make a grade less that "C" in PNE courses during the third, fourth, or fifth semester (second year) must reenter the program and retake the affected course or courses the next time the courses are offered.
+Before readmission to the second year, students must have a WCC GPA of 2.0 or better, complete all developmental courses, update clinical eligibility forms, have current Healthcare Provider CPR card, complete criminal background and drug screens, and make 88% or better on drug dosage and calculation exam (students have two attempt to pass).
+Faculty may create an individualized developmental plan with additional requirements.
+Readmission to second year will be contingent on available clinical slots.
+Student must reapply by February 15 for summer and fall semester and deadlines established by program head for spring semester.
+Students are not eligible for readmission after two attempts; only extenuating circumstances may be considered by the Practical Nursing faculty committee.
+Any student who is eligible for readmission and has been out of the program for more than three years must repeat all PNE courses.